Saigesp/aws-developer-cert/IAM.md

 ## AssumeRole

 Returns a set of temporary security credentials that you can use to access AWS resources that you might not normally have access to.
+[See documentation here](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

 Typically, you use AssumeRole within your account or for cross-account access.